Last update: 08/25/2014

 Saturday, September 27, 7 p.m.

-Nominated for a 2012 Los Angeles Theater Award and named one of the “Best Female Cabaret Acts” appearing in Los Angeles by Don Grigware of BroadwayWorld.com, “Dangerous Curves” (Lisa Smith, Margaret Menzies and Karen Michaels) is excited to bring its award-winning cabaret to the Starbright Theatre.
-Known for its spectacular blend of powerhouse vocals and delicious harmonies, the trio delivers timeless classics made famous by the Andrews Sisters, Judy Garland, and top spots on the Billboard and Broadway charts, all presented in beautiful, three-part, curvy style.
+Nominated for a 2012 Los Angeles Theater Award and named one of the “Best Female Cabaret Acts” appearing in Los Angeles by Don Grigware of BroadwayWorld.com, “Dangerous Curves” (Lisa Smith, Margaret Menzies, Karen Michaels) is excited to bring its award-winning cabaret to the Starbright Theatre.
+Known for their spectacular blend of powerhouse vocals and delicious harmonies, this popular trio delivers timeless classics made famous by the Andrews Sisters and Judy Garland, as well as many of the Billboard hits and Broadway melodies you’ve come to know and love, all presented in beautiful, three-part CURVY style.